amicable's helpful guide to child maintenance

 Statutory child maintenance is the minimum amount payable.
 It’s calculated by taking into consideration how much the parent earns, how often the child stays over with them, whether they have other children, or children living with them.

-You can pay more than the statutory amount to by considering your child’s lifestyle or to include paying bills (for example, paying for or towards the mortgage on the family home) or buying items such as clothes and toys.
+You can pay more than the statutory amount by considering your child’s lifestyle or by paying bills (for example, paying for or towards the mortgage on the family home) or buying items such as clothes and toys.

 What happens if someone stops paying or refuses to pay?